2023 Fall Conference

 MSGC Fall Conference

 This conference is an opportunity for individuals from academia, industry, and the local community to share their experience in areas related to NASA strategic interests.
 It is also a forum where MSGC Fellowship recipients can present the results of their research and where MSGC Educational Program award winners can share about the impact of their efforts.
 The conference is free to all, but registration is required for planning purposes.
+Each person planning to attend the conference needs to register individually.
 Everyone is welcome to attend.
+If you have registered and your plans have changed leading up the conference, please let us know at firstname.lastname@example.org.

 Make sure to read and review the MSGC Meeting Code of Conduct.